Skip navigation

 International students who obtain Permanent Resident status in Australia

-1. Students granted permanent resident status in Australia pay either the student contribution in accordance with Higher Education Support Act 2003 (HESA), subject to eligibility and availability, or full domestic tuition fees (DTF).
+1. Students granted permanent resident status in Australia pay either the student contribution amount in accordance with Higher Education Support Act 2003 (HESA), subject to eligibility and availability, or full domestic tuition fees (DTF).

 International Students: Overseas Student Health Cover (OSHC)